-\paragraph{Model Training} We train DianJin-OCR-R1 based on Qwen2.5-VL-7B-Instruct.
-Our model training consists of two strategies, conducted on a single node with 8 NVIDIA A100 GPUs.
-In the SFT stage, we leverage DeepSpeed's Zero-3 for optimization, using a learning rate of $1.0\times10^{-5}$, a sequence length of 16K, and bf16 precision over 2 epochs.
-We apply gradient accumulation with 4 steps to simulate a larger batch size.
+\Cref{tab:train} shows the statistics of the training sets.
+We train DianJin-OCR-R1 models on a single node with 8 NVIDIA A100 GPUs.
+In the SFT stage, we train models over 2 epochs, using a learning rate of $1.0\times10^{-5}$, 1 training batch size per device and gradient accumulation with 4 steps.
 In the RFT stage, we perform 8 rollouts per sample, with a train batch size of 128 and a rollout batch size of 32.
-We use a learning rate of $1.0\times10^{-6}$ and a sampling temperature of 1.0 over 3 epochs to balance learning dynamics.
+We use a learning rate of $1.0\times10^{-6}$ and a sampling temperature of 1.0 over 3 epochs.